 Almost all artists recommend using a moisturizing lotion after letting your tattoo heal for a few days.
 Some actually advise using nothing but lotion from day one.
 But this is where it gets tricky, as different brands of moisturizers contain different ingredients, some which can harm your new tattoo or cause a reaction.
 Look at the ingredients list and stay away from lotions that contain lanolin (a natural oil that comes from sheep's wool), if you're allergic to wool.
 Steer clear of unpurified bee's wax, which can clog pores, contain contaminants, and suffocate your healing skin.
 And dyes and fragrances are an all-around bad idea for putting on an open wound anyway.

-Your best bet for tattoo aftercare lotions are the botanical-based creams and salves (look for ones with healing comfrey root) found at your local health food store.
+A generally safe bet for tattoo aftercare lotions are botanical-based creams and salves (look for ones with healing comfrey root) found at your local health food store.